Friday, December 26, 2008

 Recipe for perfect windows:

+You’ll need: One old towel - cut in half.
 One half soaked in vinegar, the other half to dry off.

 Start wiping with the vinegar soaked one and dry up with the other towel.
 Make sure you wipe the window completely dry - done!
+Absolutely effortless!

 The aroma is not great, admittedly, but at least it is not harmful.
 I guess you could add some drops of essential oil if it really bothers you - peppermint, lavender or rose maybe.
 And here is the rest of it.